JoshShuyang/stock_suggestion/README.md

 # CMPE285_final_project
 ## Stock Portfolio Suggestion Engine
-To run the application, please follow the is steps below:

 The project requires a handful of python2.7 packages.
 Install them using:

 pip install -r requirements.txt